 Personal goals are the goals that you set to have a better version of yourself in the near or distant future.
-These goals include activities and plans that are geared towards personal development.
+These include activities and plans that are geared towards personal development goals, spiritual goals, or even educational goals.
 Examples of personal goals include:

 - Develop a habit of gratitude